-A substantial transition is underway in how leading companies think about sustainability and social impact.
+A substantial transition is underway in how leading companies are approaching pressing sustainability challenges and social impact goals.

-More companies today see how global challenges—from climate change to modern-day slavery to pandemics like COVID-19—threaten their ability to operate, grow, and thrive.
-For reasons linked to risk, opportunity, and the battle for talent, we’re seeing sustainability initiatives increasingly reframed from corporate social responsibility (CSR) to core business.
+More companies today see how global challenges—from climate change and threats to biodiversity – to gender-based violence (GBV) and modern-day slavery —threaten their ability to operate, grow, and thrive.
+For reasons linked to risk, opportunity, competitiveness, and external accountability, we’re seeing sustainability initiatives increasingly reframed from corporate social responsibility (CSR) to central to doing business.

-Company leaders are choosing to invest in impact for their businesses, their future supply chains, and the communities they serve.
+In other words, company leaders are choosing to invest in impact (including the ‘S’ in ESG) for their businesses, their future supply chains, the environment, and the communities they serve.

 Why Companies Partner with Social Enterprises

-Today’s biggest sustainability challenges, however, can’t be solved alone.
+If we were to comb much of the deliberations over the last year from COP27 (Climate) and COP15 in Montreal (Biodiversity), as well as other world forums like Davos, one core message emerged: collective and complex sustainability challenges and wicked problems cannot be solved alone.
 The private sector needs partnerships, including cross-sector collaboration with diverse actors with the expertise, networks, and approaches to create solutions at scale.

 Here, we define social enterprises as mission-led organizations, whether for-profit or non-profit, that tap market-let approaches and mechanisms for financially sustainable, scalable impact.